theOneAndOnlyOne/2020Portfolio/README.md

 # Hi there,
 This is Joshua Gonzales.
-This is the source code for my portfolio hosted using github pages.
+This is the source code for my portfolio I made in 2020.

 ## Credits: